Ultrasound Matrix Imaging-Part II: The distortion matrix for aberration correction over multiple isoplanatic patches: Matrix correction of aberrations

 \subsubsection{Convergence of the UMI process}

-\al{The iteration of the aberration correction process can then be pursued since the quality of focus is improved at each step. \la{This} results in \la{more highly-resolved} virtual transducers \la{which}, in return, provides a better estimation of the aberration phase law (in particular at large angles in the plane wave basis or \la{near} the edge of the array in the transducer basis). \al{To accelerate the convergence \wi{of the UMI process} and compensate for the residual aberrations more efficiently, \la{it can be useful to} consider the normalized correlation matrix \wi{$\delta\hat{\mathbf{C}}$} of the residual distortion matrix~\cite{Touma2020} (see Supplementary Section S4).} As before, this process can be repeated at input and output in both correction bases, while \la{again} reducing the size of \la{the} isoplanatic patches \la{(} \al{Table.}~\ref{tab:parameters}).
-The \la{final} corrected FR matrix $\mathbf{R}^{(c)}_{xx}(z)$ is displayed in \al{Fig.~\ref{fig:F}(f)}. \la{Comparing this result} with the initial $\overline{\mathbf{R}}_{xx}(z)$ [Fig.~\ref{fig:F}(b)] illustrates the benefit of \al{UMI}. \wi{Whereas the single scattering contribution originally spread over multiple resolution cells,} it now lies along the diagonal of the FR matrix\la{.} The part of the back-scattered energy that remains off-diagonal is mainly due to multiple scattering events taking place ahead of the focal plane~\cite{lambert2020reflection,lambert_ieee}.
-The corresponding CMP intensity profile is shown in Fig.~\ref{fig:F}(f). \la{A} comparison with the initial profile illustrates both the gain in terms of contrast (3 dB) and resolution ($F\sim 0.9$) provided by \al{UMI} (see Table.~\ref{tab:resolution-3dB}).}
+\al{The iteration of the aberration correction process can then be pursued since the quality of focus is improved at each step. \la{This} results in \la{more highly-resolved} virtual transducers \la{which}, in return, provides a better estimation of the aberration phase law (in particular at large angles in the plane wave basis or \la{near} the edge of the array in the transducer basis).
+As before, this process can be repeated at input and output in both correction bases, while \la{again} reducing the size of \la{the} isoplanatic patches and opening the confocal numerical pinhole \la{(} \al{Table.}~\ref{tab:parameters}).
+The \la{final} corrected FR matrix $\mathbf{R}^{(c)}_{xx}(z)$ is displayed in \al{Fig.~\ref{fig:F}(e)}. \la{Comparing this result} with the initial $\overline{\mathbf{R}}_{xx}(z)$ [Fig.~\ref{fig:F}(b)] illustrates the benefit of \al{UMI}. \wi{Whereas the single scattering contribution originally spread over multiple resolution cells,} it now lies along the diagonal of the FR matrix\la{.} The part of the back-scattered energy that remains off-diagonal is mainly due to multiple scattering events taking place ahead of the focal plane~\cite{lambert2020reflection,lambert_ieee}.
+The corresponding CMP intensity profile is shown in Fig.~\ref{fig:F}(f). \la{A} comparison with the initial profile illustrates both the gain in terms of contrast ($>5$ dB) and resolution ($\times 3.5$) provided by \al{UMI} (see Table.~\ref{tab:resolution-3dB}).}

+Figure~\ref{fig:F2} displays the depth evolution of the focusing factor $F$ obtained with the UMI process described above (red curve).
+It confirms the clear improvement of the focusing quality compared to its original value (black curve).
+It also shows the importance of alternating the correction bases (Fourier and transducer planes) both at input and output.
+If the aberration correction is only done in the measurement bases (plane wave basis at input and transducer basis at output), the focusing quality is much lower especially at shallow and large depths.
+Finally, Fig.~\ref{fig:F2} highlights the effect of the adaptive confocal filter that improves the focusing quality, especially at large depths where the incoherent background \lc{dominates}.